jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

 Notice of revocation to Commissioner
 (7) The New Zealand Film Commission must give notice to the Commissioner immediately after revoking a provisional certificate or a final certificate.

-### EJ 7 Film production expenditure for New Zealand films having no large budget screen production grant
+### EJ 7 Film production expenditure for New Zealand films having no government screen production payment
 New Zealand films
 (1) A deduction under section DS 2 (Film production expenditure) for film production expenditure is allocated under this section if—
-  (a) the film is not one for which a large budget screen production grant is made; and (b) the film has a final certificate under section EJ 6.
+  (a) the film is not one for which a government screen production payment is made; and (b) the film has a final certificate under section EJ 6.
 Timing of deduction: up to completion of film
 (2) A deduction for film production expenditure incurred in or before the income year in which the film is completed is allocated to the income year in which the film is completed.
 Timing of deduction: after completion of film
 (3) A deduction for film production expenditure incurred after the film is completed is allocated to the income year in which it is incurred.

-### EJ 8 Film production expenditure for other films having no large budget screen production grant
+### EJ 8 Film production expenditure for other films having no government screen production payment
 Films other than New Zealand films
 (1) A deduction under section DS 2 (Film production expenditure) for film production expenditure is allocated under this section if—
-  (a) the film is not one for which a large budget screen production grant is made; and (b) the film does not have a final certificate under section EJ 6.
+  (a) the film is not one for which a government screen production payment is made; and (b) the film does not have a final certificate under section EJ 6.
 Timing of deduction: up to completion of film
 (2) If the person has a film right at the end of the income year in which the film is completed, the deduction for film production expenditure incurred in or before the income year is allocated as follows: